solidato/dapp/README.md

-# Welcome to the NeoKingdom DAO dapp
+# Welcome to the Solidato dapp

-This is the code for the NeoKingdom DAO dapp
+This is the code for the Solidato dapp

 ## Getting started